linuxenko/avr-shiftout/README.md

 ## License

-  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+  This program is free software: you can redistribute it and/or modify<br>
+  it under the terms of the GNU General Public License as published by<br>
+  the Free Software Foundation, either version 3 of the License, or<br>
+  (at your option) any later version.

-  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+  This program is distributed in the hope that it will be useful,<br>
+  but WITHOUT ANY WARRANTY; without even the implied warranty of<br>
+  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the<br>
+  GNU General Public License for more details.<br>

-  You should have received a copy of the GNU General Public License along with this program.
+  You should have received a copy of the GNU General Public License<br>
+  along with this program.
 If not, see <https://www.gnu.org/licenses/>.